-C++ vs Swift: What are the differences?
+C vs Swift: What are the differences?

-What is Swift?
-An innovative new programming language for Cocoa and Cocoa Touch.
+C: One of the most widely used programming languages of all time. ; Swift: An innovative new programming language for Cocoa and Cocoa Touch.
 Writing code is interactive and fun, the syntax is concise yet expressive, and apps run lightning-fast.
 Swift is ready for your next iOS and OS X project — or for addition into your current app — because Swift code works side-by-side with Objective-C.

-C++ and Swift can be categorized as "Languages" tools.
+C and Swift can be categorized as "Languages" tools.

 Swift is an open source tool with 48.4K GitHub stars and 7.76K GitHub forks.
 Here's a link to Swift's open source repository on GitHub.